getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 lot of this can be emulated even without the wider ecosystem adopting it.
 [For more information see our internal RFC](https://github.com/getsentry/rfcs/pull/81).
-We are however interested in establishing this as a web standard.
+We are however interested in establishing this as a web standard, and the first step that we already took, is to fill an [official RFC](https://github.com/source-map/source-map-rfc/pull/20), which you can read in its human-friendly form [here](https://github.com/mitsuhiko/source-map-rfc/blob/proposals/debug-id/proposals/debug-id.md).